Skip to navigation

 X-ray-style rock art at Ubir

-Wednesday 7th was the day of reckoning, Kakadu's last chance to prove to me that it deserved its position as Australia's Number One National Park.
+The following day was the day of reckoning, Kakadu's last chance to prove to me that it deserved its position as Australia's Number One National Park.
 I suppose it tried its hardest, but by the end of the day all I could think of was driving to Darwin.
 I started the day early – before the sun rises is the only remotely cool time of day or night – and headed back to Nourlangie Rock to start the Barrk Sandstone Bush Walk, which I did at 8am (by which time the temperature had already reached 22°C, or 70°F).
 This bushwalk is the longest in the park at 12km, and it's supposed to take 6-8 hours.
 By 11am I was back, having trudged through some interesting sandstone mountains with ornate erosion patters, and having visited the Naguluwur rock art site.
-It wasn't the best walk I've ever done, but it wasn't the worst: it was mediocre, as much of Kakadu's walks seem to be.
+It wasn't the best walk I've ever done, but it wasn't the worst; it was average, as much of Kakadu's walks seem to be.

 The view from Ubir